SamBrooksh/NWNSamMod/Plan.md

 #### 9th Level
 #### 10th Level
 Spell Synthesis - Somehow need to let creation of putting two spells into one?
 (And then make it so it can go up a level every other level)
-May need to do as ability, then choose two spells somehow as well - I think I should be able to do this one using the castactionspell with instant spell on - probably will need a dummy feat or two?
+May need to do as ability, then choose two spells somehow as well - I think I should be able to do this one using the castactionspell with instant spell on - probably will need a dummy feat or two? - this will probably be a hassle
 ### Bonus Feats
 Probably do at like 4 and 8 - something to help at least

 ### Stats
+Maybe bonuses to INT/CHA/WIS?

 # Eldritch Knight
 # TODO
-Mod spells to make possible for crits
+Create Menu for Spell Reaction
+Create NWNX effects to let Sorcerer and Wizard learn spells when leveling up

 ### Prerequisites
 #### Alignment
 Any